Saiuz/Alexa-Reservations/Bug-Tracking.md

 10. **FIXED ISSUE** Need way of editing name and price of existing rooms in reservation.
 If we delete room, it does not show up as available automatically. - still can't edit room info but we have included the selected rooms in the list of available rooms so that the same room can be re-added.
-11. **BUG** removing a resource from reservation does not remove the associated expense item.
+11. **FIXED BUG** removing a resource from reservation does not remove the associated expense item.
+Due to Tingus driver bug.
-12 **BUG-ISSUE** Changing plan of an existing reservation with a room does not update room price.
+12 **FIXED BUG-ISSUE** Changing plan of an existing reservation with a room does not update room price.
 For example, create res single room 1 day, then change reservation plan to Schnupper, which changes duration to 3 days does not change room price!!!
-13 **BUG** When adding extra days to a fixed plan, the room expense (part of plan) item is getting updated with the extra days.
+13 **FIXED BUG** When adding extra days to a fixed plan, the room expense (part of plan) item is getting updated with the extra days.
 It should not change. thought I already fixed that.
 NOTE: This only happens when the reservation is edited after creation and an extra day is added.
 If the day is added when the reservation is initially created it works fine.
+14 **FIXED ISSUE** editing the name of a firm breaks all guests that are associated with the firm.
+Have to modify the firm save routine to also update the guest list with the new name.
+15 **FIXED BUG** changes in room aggregation logic are preventing the extra day expense from showing up.
+May want to try changing is_room flag on expense.
+Make bill code bcPlan